 - Pull yourself to the top of search results—Simply setting up a business listing does not guarantee that you will appear in search results, but it does help sites like Google and Bing know what information to display about your company.
 Up-to-date listings are more likely to pop up in local internet queries.

 - Claim your business—You may discover your business already has a listing that you didn’t create, because sites such as Yelp and Google sometimes pull data from other sources to create bare-bones business profiles.
 Consumers, too, have been known to set up pages so they can leave reviews.
 If this is the case, you will want to claim all listings to put yourself in control of information and images related to your company.
-Once you complete a simple process to prove the listing is your business, you will own the listing and can respond to reviews, track user views, list services and link
+Once you complete a simple process to prove the listing is your business, you will own the listing and can respond to reviews, track user views, list services and link to your website.

 - Remove duplicate listings—Once you have created your business listings and claimed any rogue listings created by others, delete the duplicates.
 The goal is to have one clean and accurate listing on each site.
 Make sure you have robust local search engine optimization (SEO).
 Don’t overlook the basics: name, address, phone number are critical for businesses to rank well in local organic search results, because search engines factor in this data when determining which companies to show for local searches.